akasha/akasha/README.md

 more details.
 The java API is usually equivalent or better than the equivalent in Elemental2 as it tries to follow conventions more comfortable to Java developers.

+The outputs are not without limitations.
+The following limitations that have been discovered while using the outputs of WebTack.

+#### Large Java Packages

+WebTacks jsinterop action generates a java type for every element within the input WebIDL schema.
+These elements are mostly generated within a single java package.
+If a reasonably complete WebIDL is fed into the action this can produce a single package with 1200+ java classes.
+This is not the simplest structure to navigate and is not expected to be an efficient compilation module.

+An approach that we have used to address this limitation is manually partitioning the schema into required subset needed by the application.
+This has been surprisingly effective at producing small java packages, at the expense of some manual labour.
+However, it is expected that this would not scale to larger applications.
+A better approach maybe to automatically partition the files into different packages based on the originating specification or some other grouping heuristic.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any